Towards a Game-Theoretic Security Analysis of Off-Chain Protocols: Closing Games for the Security Analysis of Lightning Channels Secure Lightning Channels

 We will now consider a variation of closing games without updates, as updating is not beneficial for at least one player upon closing.
-Furthermore, the case described in \Cref{rmk:ceqp} is essentially (utility-wise) equivalent to updating before initiating $G_c(A)$ and then closing honestly and collaboratively.
-As such, for $G_c(A)$ without updates, we get a security result similar to \Cref{thm:sec:closing}.
+Furthermore, we avoid special cases such as the one described in \Cref{rmk:ceqp}, which should be equivalent to updating before initiating $G_c(A)$, and then closing honestly and collaboratively.
+As such, the {\it closing game $G_c(A)$ without updates} results from removing all actions $U^+$ and $U^-$ in \Cref{tbl:Gc}.
+For the resulting closing game $G_c(A)$ without updates we get the following security result similar to \Cref{thm:sec:closing}.

+\begin{theorem}[Security of $G_c(A)$ without Updates] If $a\geq f$ and $b\geq f$, then the closing game $G_c(A)$ without updates and together with both honest histories $(H)$ and $(C_h,S)$ is \emph{secure}. \end{theorem}